-- IAS 1:113 Notes are required to be presented in a systematic manner and cross referenced. - Sch 1 (42)(2) The notes must be presented in the order in which, where relevant, the items to which they relate are presented in the balance sheet and in the profit and loss account.
+- IAS 1:113 Notes are required to be presented in a systematic manner and an entity shall cross-reference each item in the statements of financial position and in the statement(s) of profit or loss and other comprehensive income, and in the statement of changes in equity and of cash flows to any related information in the notes. - Sch 1 (42)(2) The notes must be presented in the order in which, where relevant, the items to which they relate are presented in the balance sheet and in the profit and loss account.

-Notes forming part of the financial statements for the year ended 31 December 2021
+Notes forming part of the financial statements for the year ended 31 December 2023

 INDEX OF NOTES

 1 Accounting policies

 2 Critical estimates and judgements

 3 Analysis of turnover

 4 Revenue from contracts with customers

 5 Operating profit

 6 Other operating income

 7 Auditor remuneration

 8 Employees

 9 Directors' remuneration

 10 Interest receivable and interest payable

 11 Taxation on profit

 12 Discontinued operations

 13 Dividends

 14 Intangible assets

 15 Tangible fixed assets

 16 Investment property

 17 Investment in subsidiaries

 18 Stocks

 19 Debtors

 20 Creditors: amounts falling due within one year

 21 Creditors: amounts falling due after more than one year

 22 Leases

-23 Provisions for liabilities
+23 24 Provisions for liabilities Deferred taxation

-24 Deferred taxation

-25 Share Capital
+25

-26 Reserves
+26 Share Capital Reserves

 27 Retirement benefits

 28 Share based payment

 29 Related party transactions

 30 Contingent liabilities

 31 Capital commitments

 32 Events after the reporting date

 33 Ultimate parent company and control

+22 orthinate parent company and control